Ashwin-Stalin/DocsEditor/README.md

 ## Usage

 GET /login<br/>
-  Return API Key
+  Return API Key<br/>
 	Parameter: {uname=?}{pass=?}

-POST /register
+POST /register<br/>
-  Creates User
+  Creates User<br/>
 	Parameter: {uname=?}{pass=?}{cpass=?}

-GET /docs
+GET /docs<br/>
-	To get all documents which is created by user Parameter : {sharedwithme = false | null }
+	To get all documents which is created by user<br/>
+	Parameter : {sharedwithme = false | null }

-GET /docs
+GET /docs<br/>
-	To get specific document by id which is created by user Parameter : {docid=?} {sharedwithme = false | null }
+	To get specific document by id which is created by user<br/>
+	Parameter : {docid=?} {sharedwithme = false | null }

-GET /docs
+GET /docs <br/>
-	To get all documents which is shared to user Parameter : {sharedwithme = true}
+	To get all documents which is shared to user<br/>
+	Parameter : {sharedwithme = true}

-GET /docs
+GET /docs<br/>
-	To get specific document by id which is shared to user Parameter : {docid=?} {sharedwithme = true}
+	To get specific document by id which is shared to user<br/>
+	Parameter : {docid=?} {sharedwithme = true}

-POST /docs
+POST /docs<br/>
-	To create new document
+	To create new document<br/>
 	Parameter : {name=?}

-PUT /docs
+PUT /docs<br/>
-	To update a specific document by id
+	To update a specific document by id<br/>
 	Parameter : {docid=?}

-DELETE /docs
+DELETE /docs<br/>
-	To delete a specific document by id
+	To delete a specific document by id<br/>
 	Parameter : {docid=?}

- GET /share
+ GET /share<br/>
-	To get all documents that has been shared by user
+	To get all documents that has been shared by user<br/>

-GET /share
+GET /share<br/>
-	To get all users for a specific shared document by id Parameter : {docid=?}
+	To get all users for a specific shared document by id <br/>

-POST /share
-	To share owned document with user with permission Parameter : {docid=?}{username=?}{permission= View-Only | All }

-PUT /share
-	To update permission for shared document by id Parameter : {docid=?}{userid=?}{permission= View-Only | All }

-DELETE /share
-	To delete a specific shared document by id
 	Parameter : {docid=?}

+POST /share<br/>
+	To share owned document with user with permission<br/>
+	Parameter : {docid=?}{username=?}{permission= View-Only | All }

+PUT /share<br/>
+	To update permission for shared document by id<br/>
+	Parameter : {docid=?}{userid=?}{permission= View-Only | All }

+DELETE /share<br/>
+	To delete a specific shared document by id<br/>
+	Parameter : {docid=?}

-DELETE /share
+DELETE /share<br/>
-	To delete a specific shared document by id and receiveduserid Parameter : {docid=?}{userid=?}
+	To delete a specific shared document by id and receiveduserid<br/>
+	Parameter : {docid=?}{userid=?}

-GET /versions
+GET /versions<br/>
-	To get all versions for docid and it's current version Parameter : {docid=?}
+	To get all versions for docid and it's current version<br/>
+	Parameter : {docid=?}

-GET /versions
+GET /versions<br/>
-	To get content of particular document in a specific version Parameter : {docid=?}{versionid=?}
+	To get content of particular document in a specific version<br/>
+	Parameter : {docid=?}{versionid=?}

-PUT /versions
+PUT /versions<br/>
-	To update the current version to specific version Parameter : {docid=?}{versionid=?}
+	To update the current version to specific version<br/>
+	Parameter : {docid=?}{versionid=?}